Origin

 Pronunciation

-/ˈɔːbriːˌdʒaɪ/ (Australian English pronunciation) — emphasis on the first syllable, with a soft 'j' sound as in 'jungle', and a long 'ee' sound in the second syllable.
+/ˈɔːbriˌdʒeɪ/ (Australian English pronunciation, with emphasis on the first syllable, and ending sounds as 'jay'), with a soft 'j' sound similar to 'j' in 'jungle.'

 Variants & Nicknames